Li Xi

-Li Xi (born October 1956) is a Chinese politician who is the current secretary of the Central Commission for Discipline Inspection and the seventh-ranking member of the Politburo Standing Committee of the Chinese Communist Party.
+Li Xi (born October 1956) is a Chinese politician who is the current secretary of the Central Commission for Discipline Inspection, the highest supervisory organ of the Chinese Communist Party (CCP), and the seventh-ranking member of the Politburo Standing Committee of the Chinese Communist Party.

 Li spent much of his career in northwestern China, and served as the party secretary of the revolutionary base of Yan'an.
 He then served as the deputy party secretary of Shanghai, then Governor of Liaoning, then promoted to party secretary.
 From 2017 to 2022, he was the party secretary of Guangdong province and a member of the 19th Politburo of the Chinese Communist Party.

 Early life

 Li Xi was born on 16 October 1956 in Liangdang County, Gansu province.
 He was sent to the Yunping People's Commune in Liangdang County in 1975 as a "sent-down youth".
-He became a clerk at the Liangdang County Party Committee's Culture and Education Bureau in 1976, and enrolled in the Northwest Normal University to receive undergraduate education in Chinese language and literature.
-Li became a member of the Chinese Communist Party (CCP) in January 1982, and graduated from university later 1982.
+He became a clerk at the Liangdang County Party Committee's Culture and Education Bureau in 1976, and enrolled as an undergraduate in Northwest Normal University to study Chinese language and literature.
+Li became a member of the Chinese Communist Party (CCP) in January 1982, and graduated from university later the same year.

 Political career

 Gansu

 Li started his career working as a mishu in the publicity department of the CCP Gansu Provincial Committee in 1982.
 In 1985, he became a mishu in the office of the Gansu Party Secretary Li Ziqi.
-Li commenced his tenure at the provincial organization department of Gansu in 1986 as an official, subsequently ascending to deputy division head in 1987 and division chief in 1990, remaining in that position until 1995.
+Li began his tenure at the provincial organization department of Gansu in 1986 as an official, subsequently ascending to deputy division head in 1987 and division chief in 1990, remaining in that position until 1995.
 Li was designated as the Party Secretary of Xigu District in the provincial capital of Lanzhou in 1995, thereafter assuming the role of director of the provincial organization department in 1996.
 In 1999, he became the Deputy Party Secretary of Lanzhou, and was later appointed as the Party secretary of Zhangye prefecture in 2001.
 In 2004, during his tenure in Zhangye, Li attended a four-month mid-career training program offered by the Central Party School.
-In 2004, he briefly became the secretary-general of the Gansu Provincial Party Committee for a few months.
+In 2004, he served as the secretary-general of the Gansu Provincial Party Committee for a few months.

 Shaanxi

 In 2004, Li was transferred to Shaanxi, where he became the secretary-general of the CCP Shaanxi Provincial Committee and a member of the Provincial Standing Committee.
-In 2006, Li became the Party secretary of Yan'an, which was the center of the Chinese Communist Revolution from late 1935 to early 1947 after the Long March.
-In October 2017, he was elected as an alternate of the 17th Central Committee of the Chinese Communist Party after 17th National Congress of the Chinese Communist Party in Beijing.
+In 2006, Li became the Party secretary of Yan'an, which had been the center of the Chinese Communist Revolution from the end of the Long March, in late 1935, until early 1947.
+In October 2017, he was elected as an alternate member of the 17th Central Committee of the Chinese Communist Party after the 17th National Congress of the Chinese Communist Party in Beijing.
 In 2008, he enrolled in the School of Economics and Management at Tsinghua University in Beijing, gaining a Master of Business Administration via part-time studies in 2011.